Asian Americans in arts and entertainment: 1950s

+1960s

 In 1965, frustrated with the limited opportunities given to them, actors Mako, James Hong, Beulah Quo, Pat Li, and June Kim, together with Guy Lee and Yet Lock, formed East West Players (EWP), a Los Angeles-based Asian American theater company – the first of its kind.
 They produced their own shows to allow Asian American actors the opportunity to perform a wide range of leading roles.
 As the need still exists, EWP continues today.
 Dozens of other Asian American theater companies have since formed in major cities throughout the US, providing similar outlets elsewhere.

+1980s

 In 1988, playwright David Henry Hwang's Broadway hit M. Butterfly won a Tony Award for Best Play, among other awards.

-Singer and actress Lea Salonga, who broke out in the lead role in the musical Miss Saigon, was also the first Asian to play the roles of Éponine and Fantine in the musical Les Misérables on Broadway, and is still active on Broadway.
+1990s

+When Miss Saigon opened at the Broadway Theatre in 1991, Filipino actress and singer played the lead role of Kim.
+For her performance, she won the Drama Desk, Outer Critics Circle, Theatre World, and Tony awards, becoming the first actress of Asian descent to win the Tony Award for Best Actress in a Musical.
 Margaret Cho won the American Comedy Award for Best Female Comedian in 1994.
 Comedian Byron Yee's show Paper Son was awarded "Outstanding Solo Show" at the New York International Fringe Festival.

+2000s

 Telly Leung started his Broadway career in 2002 as a performer in Flower Drum Song.
 He later went on to perform in Pacific Overtures, Wicked, Rent (both on Broadway as a performer and as Angel at the Hollywood Bowl), Godspell, and originate the role of Young Sam in George Takei's Allegiance.

 In the 2005 Broadway production of the Tony award-winning musical The 25th Annual Putnam County Spelling Bee, Deborah S. Craig originated the role of Marcy Park, the first Korean-American character on Broadway.

+BD Wong, who starred in the Broadway production of M. Butterfly and is the only actor to have won a Tony Award, a Drama Desk Award, an Outer Critics Circle Award, Clarence Derwent Award, and Theatre World Award.

 Disgraced, a play about Islamophobia, written by Pakistani American Ayad Akhtar won the 2013 Pulitzer Prize for Drama.
 Actors that have played the lead role include Aasif Mandvi and Hari Dhillon.

 Allegiance, which ran on Broadway from October 2015 to February 2016, is set during the Japanese American internment of World War II (with a framing story set in the present day), and was inspired by the personal experiences of George Takei, who stars in the musical along with Lea Salonga.

 Phillipa Soo starred as Natasha Rostova in Natasha, Pierre & The Great Comet of 1812 in the Off-Broadway productions, and as Elizabeth Schuyler in the original Broadway cast of Hamilton, winning a cast Grammy Award for musical theater album.

 Kimiko Glenn starred as Dawn in the original Broadway cast of Waitress, the musical adaption of the film of the same name.